griphiam/markphilpot_com/content/2019/highway_bossoms_review.md

 I'm kicking myself it took me so long to experience this gem.

-On the visual novel time scale, it's a short read (about six hours) and the basic plot is just a foil for seeing how these characters interact.
+On the visual novel time scale, it's a short read (about six hours) and the basic plot is just a foil for seeing how these characters interact -- and it's the all the characters (but especially Amber and Marina) that make this VN shine.

 ![Vegas]({static}/images/2019/highway_blossoms/vegas.jpg "Vegas"){: .ew1920}

+There is a charm and realism to how all the characters bounce off one another.